(Theme from) Valley of the Dolls: Charts

 In January 1968, when the film Valley of the Dolls dominated the US box office, B-side "Valley of the Dolls" entered the Hot 100 in its own right.
-It reached no. 2, where in February and March it remained for four weeks, stuck behind two blockbuster singles: Paul Mauriat's "Love Is Blue" and Otis Redding's "(Sittin' On) The Dock of the Bay".
+It reached no. 2, where in February and March it remained for four weeks.
 It also reached no. 2 on the Easy Listening chart, no. 2 on the Cash Box Top 100 and number one on the Record World chart.
 "Valley of the Dolls" got to number one on many radio stations across America, among them WLS in Chicago.

 In the UK, "(Theme from) Valley of the Dolls" was released in February 1968, with "Zip-a-Dee-Doo-Dah" as the B-side.
 The single peaked at no. 28 – the singer's first UK chart hit since 1965.